A few more interesting disks were recently added to the PCjs Archives, including:

 updated to use that ROM.

-My collection of COMPAQ DeskPro 386 ROMs still has several holes, but I’m very happy to have finally found one of the earliest (if not the earliest) ROMs commercially available for this line of COMPAQ computers.
+My collection of COMPAQ DeskPro 386 ROMs still has several holes, but I’m very happy to have finally found one of the earliest (if not the earliest) ROMs commercially available for the DeskPro 386 series of COMPAQ computers.

 Old Windows on New Windows